mage-os/mage-os-website/src/pages/blog/mage-os-update-2022-week-30.md

 Also, we want to have online meetups or town hall hangouts, soon.
 These will be a great place to get to know each other, ask questions, and hear about what is happening.

-Finally, we are using Discords audio and video channels to stream longer dev sessions about once a week.
+Finally, we are using Discord's audio and video channels to stream longer dev sessions about once a week.
 This usually is rather spontaneous, usually during the weekend.
 Keep an eye out for Vinai or others hanging out in the Watercooler chats, if you are interested to discuss technicalities, pair program, or just watch.

 That's all for today!